pitr-ch/isy-playground/README_FULL.md

     bundle install
 use Ruby 1.9.(1|2) and run isy
     isy
 use Chrome browser.
 It wont work in others.
+(It should work in Safari, but I did not test it.)

 There are some examples on http://localhost:3000 and real-time log on http://localhost:3000/#devel